In search of Congo’s wild bonobos in Lomako.

 Lomako Yokokala Wildlife Reserve

 The Lomako-Yokokala Wildlife Reserve in the Democratic Republic of Congo is home to some 1,000 bonobos.
-In this reserve in the middle of the Congo rainforest, the African Wildlife Foundation (AWF) together with the Congo Wildlife Authority have established a wildlife reserve and scientific research centre.
+In this reserve in the middle of the Congo rainforest, the Antwerp ZOO Centre for Research and Conservation (ACRC) together with the Congo Wildlife Authority have established a wildlife reserve and scientific research centre.
 We will spend six days tracking Lomako – Yokokala on foot in search of bonobos.

 Bonobos, the hippie primate of Congo